imabhi165/imabhi165/README.md

 - 👋 Hi, I’m ABHISHEK KUSHWAHA
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Full Stack Development along With learning Some System Programming with the help of Emebedded Programming.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for Internship as a Full Stack Enginner.
-- 📫 How to reach me ...

 <h2 align="left">Hi 👋!
-My name is Abhishek Kumar and I'm a Embedded Software Developer, from National Institute of Electronics and Information Technology</h2>
+My name is Abhishek Kumar and I'm a Embedded Software Developer, from National Institute of Electronics and Information Technology,Aurangabad, India</h2>

 ###